Tu B'Av: Modern times

-In modern times, it has become a romantic Jewish holiday among secular Jews who mostly see it as the Jewish equivalent of Valentine's day and comparable to Sadie Hawkins Day.
+In modern times, it has become a romantic Jewish holiday among secular Jews who mostly view it as the Jewish equivalent of Valentine's Day.
 After experiencing a surge in popularity in the modern state of Israel, Israelis prefer to celebrate love on Tu B'Av and North American Jewish organizations throw celebrations and offer teachings on Tu B'Av.
 It serves as a day for matchmaking, weddings, and proposing, but also for increasing Torah study.
 Tu B'Av is more popular than Valentine's Day since secular Jews and Haredi celebrate Tu B'Av while Haredi are less likely to be aware of Valentine's Day.

-There is an initiative calling for Tu B'Av Together, for a global day of prayer, praying for Shidduchim (opportunities to meet a potential spouse) but importantly praying for a fellow Jew to find the perfect spouse.
-The initiative brings together Jews every year in prayer, saying Tehillim (Psalms) for each other to find a spouse.
-8 Chapters of Tehillim (Psalms) are recited in unison around the world simultaneously and across different time zones.
+Pop culture

+In Isaac Blum's 2022 novel, The Life and Crimes of Hoodie Rosen the story begins during Tu B'Av.